 What exactly is a fragrance profile and how does it aid in perfume creation?
-Our master perfumers explain the notes, accords and olfactory families of scent!
+Our master perfumers explain the notes, accords and olfactory families of scent when creating perfume formulations.

 A fragrance profile is indelible and incredibly specific; it never changes because its components, namely the notes, are always the same.